-For context, I’ve been making a living from betting for 10 years.
-I’ve earned over £250,000 and continue to make money every month while helping thousands of people do the same.
+For context: I’ve been making a living from betting for 10 years, I’ve earned over €250,000, and I continue to earn money every month while helping thousands of people do the same.

 The odds are everything – forget the game